 Budgets will vary based on location, number of teams and “extras.”
 To operate a single team with plans to travel to Florida, a required budget will probably run toward a minimum of $20,000.
 Communities often have a big heart in supporting young athletes, and all resources should be explored.

 - Franchise fee (varsity, rookie)

 - Disney entry fee

 - Ground transportation

 Like to learn more?

-Fill out the form below and we will get in contact with you about starting a franchise.
+Contact us and we will get back to you about starting a franchise.